DraugDev/steamapi.io-discordbot/README.md

 # SteamAPI.io Discord Bot

 ### About
-Note: Following project requires a API Key from https://steamapi.io
+Note: Following project requires a API Key from https://steamapi.io as well created Bot on https://discordapp.com/developers/applications/me.
+For any questions, read documentations first!

 This is just a simple example for a working Discord bot.
 By default it will react on !price command and output embedded message with items and their prices.
 You can change appearance and some styling directly from a config file.